fredrikhgrelland/data-mesh/README.md

 A cloud native data mesh implementation

 ## Introduction
-This repo will set up a vagrant box on your local machine that contains an integrated suite of tools, including `minio`, `hive` and `hive-metastore`, `presto` and `hue`.
+This repo will set up a vagrant box on your local machine that contains an integrated suite of tools, including `MinIO`, `hive` and `hive-metastore`, `Presto` and `Hue`.

+## How does this work
+The stack is as mentioned in the introduction made up of `MinIO`, `hive` and `hive-metastore`, `Presto` and `Hue`. `MinIO` is the central place for storing our data.
+If you want something to be accessible to your SQL-interface it needs to be placed there. `MinIO` has buckets which these are essentially directories.
+These can accessed by `Presto` which takes SQL-code as input, and uses that as instructions for what and how it should retrieve the data that exist in `MinIO`.
+You could write SQL-code in a normal editor and send the scripts manually to `Presto`, but instead we have itnegrated an SQL-interface called `Hue`. `Hue` is an integrated tool where you can write SQL-queries, and is already connected to the presto instance, meaning these will automatically be sent to `Presto`.

 ## How to use
 ### Setup